In this guide, we outline key information about sustainable transport.

 There’s economic, social, and practical and technical considerations that have to be taken into account too.

-Just two examples are that:
+Just three examples are that:

-– sustainable forms of car transport would have to be affordable if they are to be scaled up and mass produced for the population
+– Sustainable forms of car transport would have to be affordable if they are to be scaled up and mass produced for the population

 So, a truly sustainable mode of transport would consider more than just the environmental aspect of sustainability.